sass/sass/proposal/package-importer.d.ts.md

   `packagePath` appended with `styleValue`.
 - Otherwise return the result of [resolving a file url] with `packagePath`.

+[resolving the root directory for a package]: #resolving-the-root-directory-for-a-package
 [resolving a file url]: ../spec/modules.md#resolving-a-file-url

 #### Resolving `pkg` Subpath